stackforge/fuel-docs/pages/operations/redeploy/1000-redeploy.rst

 #.
 Click on the "Deploy Changes" button on that screen.

 #.
-Wait for the host to become available as an unallocated node.
+Wait for the node to become available as an unallocated node.

 #.
 Use the same Fuel screen
    to assign an appropriate role to each node being redeployed.